-Figure 10: All-cause mortality in RCTs comparing convalescent plasma with standard of care for treatment of patients with COVID-19
+Figure 10.
+All-cause mortality in RCTs comparing convalescent plasma with standard of care for treatment of patients with COVID-19

 In one of the studies 58 patients were randomized to early administration of convalescent plasma (at the time they were randomized) or late administration (only if clinical deterioration was observed).
 All patients in the early arm received the treatment, while just 43.3% of patients received it in the late arm.
 Results showed no mortality reduction (OR 4.22, 95%CI 0.33 to 53.57) nor reduction in the need for invasive mechanical ventilation requirement reduction (OR 2.98, 95%CI 0.41 to 21.57) with early infusion.
-However, the certainty of the evidence was very low \oplus \bigcirc \bigcirc because of imprecision.
-In addition, in the RECOVERY trial effect modification was suggested by a subgroup analysis performed according to time elapsed between the beginning of the symptoms and initiation of treatment with convalescent plasma.
+However, the certainty of the evidence was very low $\oplus \bigcirc \bigcirc$ because of imprecision.
+In addition, no significant differences were observed in the subgroup of patients treated early (<4 days since the begining of symptoms) versus late (>4 days since the begining of symptoms) versus late (>4 days since the begining of symptoms) with convalescent plasma, in the RECOVERY trial.